 This year has been hard on some people.
 Readers wrote to me about losing their loved ones, about breaking up, about being out of job for months together.
 They are worried about their future, they are tired of the insecurity and instability in their lives.
 They have things they must take care of, they tell me.
 In fact, at any point in time, most of us have too much going on in our lives.

 We have taken upon ourselves so many responsibilities that we can’t afford any changes.
 Even a small change can cause big problems.
-We often classify people, things, circumstances into good or bad.
-So, when people are going through challenges, they generally pour their heart out and tell me how life’s not fair, but in the end, they ask me two questions:
+We often classify people, things and circumstances into good or bad.
+So, when people are going through challenges, they generally pour their hearts out and tell me how life’s not fair, but in the end, they ask me two questions:

 a.
 Why is this happening to me?
 And,

 I know what they mean, I hear what they are saying, but personally I don’t think the time is good or bad.
 Beyond this rudimentary classification, how we see what we do makes all the difference to our happiness.
 A while ago I wrote a post on this (read it here).
 When what is happening to us is inconvenient, we see it as bad and when life goes according to us, we call it good.
 This is a sorry and an incomplete definition.

 This duality of categorizing everything in absolutes, in good-bad is a dangerous and an extremely limited view.
 Is summer good or winter bad, spring good and autumn bad?
 It all depends on our needs and our wants.
 Those who love snowboarding wait for winter and those who want skateboarding crave for the summer.
 I can’t tell you precisely why you are going through what you are.
 It may be because of your choices, your skills or simply the circumstances.
 But, I can tell you with absolute certainty when your bad time will end.
 Read on.